Fuel Ventures Scale-up EIS Fund

 Fuel Ventures anticipates taking up to 12 months to fully deploy investor capital.
 However, it may take longer.

-The fund has quarterly closing dates, the next is 30 September 2021.
-This is the date upon which Fuel Ventures will commence investment into investee companies, although in some cases the manager may use its discretion to begin investing funds prior to an quarterly closing date.
+The fund has quarterly closing dates.
+This is the date upon which Fuel Ventures will commence investment into investee companies, although in some cases the manager may use its discretion to begin investing funds prior to a quarterly closing date.

 In our view, this is an attractive, although high-risk, EIS offer run by a credible – and to date successful – entrepreneur turned investor.